 Instead there is a 3D printed replica of his skeleton.
 We are clearly able to see the curvature of the spine from scoliosis, not quite the hunchback as depicted by the victorious Tudor disinformation team.
 History might very well be written by the victors but it might not be correct.
 The printed replica shows the wounds that Richard received and the fatal blows to the back of the head delivered as a final coup de grâce.
 The number of wounds inflicted at the time of death and those after, certainly seem like overkill.
 Not a romantic vision of the Wars of the Roses, Battle of Towton anyone?

 There is a facial reconstruction, not sure how accurate these are supposed to be and the white replica armour on display makes Richard III look like a medieval Stormtrooper.
 Conclusive proof that he was evil by wearing the Empire’s colours.
 We veer towards the exit but not before pausing over the dig site of the King in the car park with his projected image outline of the skeletal remains in his grave.

 Finally we pop over the road to Leicester Cathedral where Richard III was reinterred in a lavish ceremony after an unholy courtroom battle for those who wanted him to be reinterred in York.
 Perhaps they should have taken better care of him in the first place.
-Allegedly free to enter, we were soon accosted by the god squad to “donate” £3 as their eyes burned into my wallet.
-Viewing the opulent fossil stone tomb where Richard III resides in his final resting place cannot be done in place, another member of the church persists in staying close to the tomb.
+Allegedly free to enter, we were soon accosted by the god squad to “donate” £3 as their eyes burned into my soul and wallet.
+Viewing the opulent fossil stone tomb where Richard III resides in his final resting place cannot be done in peace, another member of the church persists in staying close to the tomb.
 Clearly no rest for the wicked.